We've independently reviewed this article to make sure it's as accurate as we can make it.

 Keep reading to learn how to fix these problems and turn off your furnace!

-7 Reasons Why Your Furnace Won’t Turn Off
+Solving A Furnace That Won’t Turn Off

 We all like to feel the comforting warmth of the furnace during the cold months.
 But what if the heat coming from your furnace is no longer comforting, but is actually rather stifling, or even sweltering?
 And if that wasn’t bad enough, what if you can’t seem to turn the thing off?!